Syncing audio to video of a grabbed video

 Time corrections of the audio track then were performed in Wavelab.
 I've corrected each section of the graph between two points separately in Wavelab.
 The correction value which is used as offset is always the difference between the offset at the end of the section and the offset at the beginning.
 For example between 1:05 and 1:07 we have 200 ms delay.
 After these adjustments, the synchronicity between sound and video image was fine.

-Step 1: Find out the exact delay time between video and audio
+Step 1: Finding out the exact delay time between video and audio

 Before you can correct the offset of audio, you must first get out exactly how big it is.

-a) By reading the file information of your video
+a) Estimation by reading the file information of your video

 Unfortunately this only works with MPG files.